mytja/libwinmedia-py/README.md

 # libwinmedia-py
-Python bindings for [libwinmedia](https://github.com/harmonoid/libwinmedia), a tiny yet powerful media playback library for Windows.
+Python bindings for [libwinmedia](https://github.com/harmonoid/libwinmedia), a tiny yet powerful media playback library for Windows (and soon Linux).

 This library's goal is to make a beginner-friendly, easy-to-use API with many advanced features.